-Extra chain, rear derailleur hanger (if replaceable), rear derailleur (just in case), spare gear cable and bring some dry chain lube.
+Extra chain, rear derailleur hanger, rear derailleur (just in case), spare gear cable and bring some dry chain lube.

 MTB Bike Hire Spain